armetiz/LeezyPheanstalkBundle/README.markdown

 ### Step 3: Enable the bundle

-Finally, enable the bundle in the kernel:
+Enable the bundle in the kernel:

 ``` php
 <?php